jjYBdx4IL/ReaperThemeHackDll/README.md

 # Installation

 * Required: Visual Studio C/C++ + latest Win11 SDK
-* `cmake -B build ; cd build ; cmake --build . --config Release`
+* `cmake -B build && cd build && cmake --build . --config Release`
-* Find the built dll and withdll.exe, and copy them with runwith.cmd to your Reaper installation directory.
+* Find the built dll and withdll.exe, and copy them with runwithdll.cmd to your Reaper installation directory.
 Adjust the script if needed.
 * The Reaper installation folder must be user-writable because the DLL will create a default .ini file alongside.